AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Scenes

-To use an old cliché, the Scene is the basic building block of game structure in ***CC***.
+To use an old cliché, the Scene is the basic building block of game structure in Cannibal Contagion.
 A scene is a chunk of in-game time during which we get a glimpse at something important happening in the game.
 Scenes usually involve the characters interacting with one another and the world around them, and in various ways.
 Maybe they’re exploring the ruins of a demonic temple, maybe they’re trying to find where the robot ninja zombies are coming from, maybe they’re trying to get a train to its destination while under attack from contagious hordes of cannibals.

 The scene is where everything happens.
 Typically, scenes involve a lot of setting exploration and spontaneous narration.
 Players can ultimately push the scene in whatever direction they feel is appropriate.
 If players disagree on the flow of the scene, the Showdown mechanics allow them to contest their ideas.